|Femmes Fatales||Dec 2 2018|

 |Vintage Pulp||May 27 2015|

 Numerous web scribes have written about Cotton Comes to Harlem, so another amateur review is not needed, but we decided to post a little something anyway because we found some nice promo images that perhaps haven’t been widely seen.
-Those appear below (and the poster above is the work of Ronert McGinnis).
+Those appear below (and the poster above is the work of Robert McGinnis).
 If you haven’t watched Cotton Comes to Harlem and you appreciate blaxploitation movies check this one out.
-It was directed by Ossie Davis and hits all the requisite buttons—action, comedy, social commentary, and as a bonus it has two cops nicknamed Coffin Ed and Gravedigger Jones.
+It was directed by Ossie Davis and hits all the requisite buttons—action, comedy, social commentary, and as a bonus it has two cops nicknamed Coffin Ed and Gravedigger Jones, who come from Chester Himes' source novel.
 It premiered in the U.S. today in 1970.

 |Femmes Fatales||Apr 27 2014|